anton-k/talks/csound-journal/Csound-expression-paper.md

 top most expression it looks at the definition and substitutes all values with it's definitions then it founds other compound values and substitutes them with definitions and so on when there are only primitive values left.It's a simplified model of execution.
 The real model is a bit more complicated.
 It executes subexpressions lazily.
-It means that it caches te values so that we don't need to compute them twice.
+It means that it caches the values so that we don't need to compute them twice.

 But how do we use random values in Haskell.
 The randomness breaks the purity.
 In Haskell there is a special type called with kind of scary name `Monad`.
 There are many monad tutorials perhaps too many of them.
-You can read on this topic [here](https://github.com/anton-k/monads-for-drummers).
+You can read on this topic [here](https://github.com/anton-k/monads-for-drummers) or [there](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html).

 Right now it's good to know that there is a special syntax in Haskell to handle the impure code.
 It's called a `do`-notation: